Richmond Hill line: History

-A Richmond Hill commuter train service had been announced in 1969 by the provincial government, but its implementation was cancelled in 1970 in favour of bus commuter service.
+A Richmond Hill commuter train service had been announced in 1969 by the provincial government, but its implementation was cancelled in 1970 in favour of a bus commuter service.

 Following a promotional opening on Saturday April 29, the Richmond Hill line became the fourth GO Transit rail line on Monday, May 1, 1978.
 The opening had been delayed because the BiLevel coaches ordered for the Lakeshore line were not delivered on time, so existing Lakeshore line trains were not available to be redeployed on the Richmond Hill line.

-The layout of the line remained generally unchanged from 1978 to 2016, when the line was extended north to the new Gormley station.
-This extension was part of the GO 2020 strategy, which aims to extend the line north to Aurora Road in Whitchurch-Stouffville.
-Phase I of the project, which was completed in late 2016, established the Gormley GO Station where the line intersects Stouffville Road, created a train layover facility at Bethesda Road, and graded the corridor for the extension.
-Phase II of the project, which was completed in June 2021, extended the line further north to Bloomington GO Station.
+The layout of the line remained generally unchanged until the 2010s, when the line was extended as part of the GO 2020 strategy, which aimed to extend the line north to Aurora Road in Whitchurch-Stouffville.
+The line was first extended north to Gormley in late 2016, with a new train layover facility at Bethesda Road.
+It was extended further north to Bloomington Road in June 2021.

 Route

 The Richmond Hill line operates over the CN Bala Subdivision, which is owned by Metrolinx between Union Station and Doncaster Diamond, where the line crosses the CN York Subdivision.
 North of Doncaster Diamond, the line is owned by Canadian National and is part of its transcontinental freight route.

-The Via Rail Canadian transcontinental service from Vancouver to Toronto operates along the entire route of the Richmond Hill line, but does not stop at any stations other than Union.
+The Via Rail transcontinental service "The Canadian" from Vancouver to Toronto operates along the entire route of the Richmond Hill line, but does not stop at any stations other than Union.

 During regular service, the Richmond Hill line operates trains that are six to ten coaches long.
-Due to diminishing ridership during the COVID-19 pandemic, GO Transit is reducing the number of coaches on all Richmond Hill line trains from six to four cars.
-Following successful testing of four-car trains operating on the line beginning on April 19, 2021, all train trips on the Richmond Hill line are four cars long effective May 5, 2021.
+During the COVID-19 pandemic, GO Transit reduced the number of coaches on all Richmond Hill line trains from six to four cars due to diminished ridership.